carowar0/d-532-dnd-monsters/README.md

 ## Purpose

 My app is called the D&D 5e Monsters Database.
 I created it so dungeon masters (DMs), players, and other Dungeons & Dragons enthusiasts can find information on monsters that they are interested in.
 Users can either look up a monster they have in mind by name, or sort and filter through different options to find new ones that they might be interested in.
-My web app allows users to customize how they view this information, so they only have the information they are interested in.
+My web app allows users to customize how they view this information, so they only have the information they want.

 ## How the project was built